zhengMK/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi, there!
-I am Mingkai Zheng, an M.Eng. student in the Department of Electrical and Computer Engineering at [Cornell University](https://www.cornell.edu/).
+I am Mingkai Zheng.
+I am a member of [the learning (scalable computing intelligence) group](https://learning-tacc.github.io/) in the Data Intensive Computing Group at Texas Advanced Computing Center (TACC).
+Most of my works are related to HPC and DL.

-🌟 **I am now actively looking for a full-time job in software engineering as a new graduate**.
+Before joining TACC, I received my Master of Engineering degree from the Department of Electrical and Computer Engineering at [Cornell University](https://www.cornell.edu/) and my Bachelor of Engineering degree from University of Liverpool.